Diegohrp/NFT_preview_card/README.md

 ## Overview

-This is my solution for the Frontend Mentor challenge "NFT preview card component", coded using HTML, SASS, the pattern design "mobile first" and BEM.
+This is my solution to the Frontend Mentor challenge "NFT preview card component", I coded it using HTML, SASS, the pattern design "mobile first" and BEM.

 ### The challenge